dib-lab/2020-workflows-paper/README.md

 Our goal is to generate a helpful set of "Good Enough" Practices (GEP) for leveraging workflow systems to streamline large-scale biological analyses.
  [Our initial version](https://github.com/bluegenes/2020-latex-gep) has been much improved through iterations of feedback primarily from members and friends of the [DIB-lab](http://ivory.idyll.org/lab/).
-While the practices are written with specific examples for high-throughput sequencing data, we aim to broaden the perspectives and guidance provided by the document to include strategies used by other workflow-enabled biologists.
+While the practices are written with specific examples for high-throughput sequencing data, we hope many of the perspectives and guidance provided by the document apply more generally to all workflow-enabled biology.

+We would be happy to broaden this document with additional practices and strategies used by other members of the data-intensive biology community, and welcome all constructive feedback.
 This repository is also a living document that aims to consolidate and integrate helpful information about workflow systems and their applications in data-intensive biology.
 We hope this document will facilitate and ease the adoption of workflow systems for large scale analysis of sequencing data.